oakproject/paxquery/README.md

 # PAXQuery

-PAXQuery is an XQuery processor built on top of the Stratosphere platform.
+PAXQuery is an XQuery processor prototype built on top of the Stratosphere platform.
 It relies on the PACT model for query processing parallelization.